unstoppablecarl/downsync/src/markdown/downsync-rules.md

 **Scoring**: Players score by capturing the VIP on their opponents side of the table.
 When a player ends a Taskforce Activation, each unit within 1" of the opposing VIP scores 1 Victory Point.
 Each opposing unit within 4" subtracts 1 Victory Point from this amount.
-Units with multiple Infantry Bases must have more than half of their unit's bases within 1".
+Units with multiple Infantry Bases must have more than half of their non-destroyed unit's bases within
+1".

 **Victory Conditions**: The game ends when a Force gains its 3rd Victory Point or one side is wiped out.